qhquanghuy/zio-wallpaper-api-crawler/README.md

 Simple ETL using ZIO Stream, reactivemongo and scala build tool mill

-Scrape data from API then load it to mongodb
+Scrape data from API then load it to mongodb.
+Notify to facebook page when job done

 # APIs